aidardigital/Dev-Sec-Ops/Ethical-Hacking-Tools/Phases-of-Ethical-Hacking.md

-# The five phases of ethical hacking
+# The 5 phases of ethical hacking

 # 1. Reconnaissance
 Reconnaissance helps identify which attacks can be launched and how likely the organization’s systems fall vulnerable to those attacks.